 Did play coquette at every chance.

-Upon the fruit-tree of the mind
+At the tip of the mango-tree-of-the-mind

 Did sit a kōel all alone;